nicklockwood/SwiftFormat/README.md

 Version ?

+- Added `specifiers` rule, for normalizing the order of access modifiers, etc
 - Fixed indent bugs when wrapping code before or after a `where` or `else` keyword
 - Fixed indent bugs when using an operator as a value (e.g. let greaterThan = >)